ANACONDA CO. SMELTER

 Redevelopment at the Site

-Cleanup also addressed residential and commercial properties next to the golf course.
-Construction of numerous homes next to the golf course has taken place and plans for development of a mobile home park are underway.
+Cleanup actions also addressed residential and commercial properties next to the golf course.
+Numerous homes have been constructed next to the golf course and plans for development of a recreational park are being developed.

-In 2008, Community, Counseling, and Correctional Services Inc. built a regional prison facility on a cleaned up area of the site.
-In 2010, NorthWestern Energy completed the construction of the Mill Creek Generating Station, a natural gas-fired electric generation facility.
+In 2008, Community, Counseling, and Correctional Services Inc. built a regional prison facility on a cleaned-up area of the site.
+In 2010, NorthWestern Energy completed the construction of the Mill Creek Generating Station, a natural gas-fired electricity generation facility.
 The facility opened in 2011 and anticipates that the station will generate about $200 million and employ 11 people during the station’s operation.

 Economic Activity at the Site